2019 Summer Internship Opportunities

 The ideal candidate is working towards a career in marine mammal science, veterinary technology, pre-veterinary, marine biology, environmental education, or other related fields.

 Must commit to at least three months, and be available from May 15– August 15, or October 15.
 MUST be able to start no later than May 21st, 2018.
+Preference given to individuals who can commit to the later end date.

 Must have a valid driver’s license, a reliable vehicle, and comfortable driving a full size truck in urban and rural areas.